 Semaglutide is prescribed in combination with exercise.
 Reducing calories and engaging in regular physical activity can help you lose weight more effectively.
 Exercise can help burn the extra calories you can’t cut through medication alone.

 Still trying to figure out where to begin?
 Start with a walk.
 Set reasonable goals, such as 15 minutes daily, and gradually increase it to 30 minutes.
 Don’t strive to walk 10,000 steps a day if you’re walking 2,000.
 Increase to 4,000 daily and increase every week.
+Next, add strength training and aerobic activities such as biking, swimming, or running.
+Strength training builds muscles, which helps you burn calories even when sleeping.
+A healthy balance includes walking every day, strength training twice or three times a week, and cardio or high-intensity interval training (HIIT) once or three times a week.

 3. Make lifestyle changes

+Prioritize adequate sleep, aiming for 7-8 hours each night, as it impacts metabolism and prevents hormonal changes that can impede weight loss.
+Manage stress through stress-reducing activities, such as walking, reading, journaling, meditation, or deep breathing, to promote a healthier balance between your mind and body.
 These lifestyle changes, combined with a balanced diet and regular exercise, contribute to a holistic approach to better health and sustainable weight management.

 3. Monitor Your Progress

-It can be as easy as writing down what you eat daily or using a calorie calculator to calculate your calories or as extensive as using a smartphone or web app to track your daily caloric intake, weight, exercise levels, and other variables.
+Self-monitoring is a simple and effective technique for tracking your progress, especially when using weight loss medications like semaglutide.
+It can be as simple as writing down what you eat daily or using a calorie calculator to track your calories, or as comprehensive as using a smartphone or web app to monitor your daily caloric intake, weight, exercise levels, and other variables.
+Weekly check-ins with your doctor can also be helpful for monitoring any changes in your weight loss journey and for addressing any side effects you may experience with the medication.

 5. Cut out alcohol